Jeunese/jeunese.github.io/docs/guidelines.md

 Try starting sentences with a verb and using imperative sentences.
 For example, *"Access your emails through the browser"* rather than *"We enable users to access emails through a browser."*

 Focus on what the user can do, rather than the state of the system.
-For example, "If you get no output, there is a serious issue with the input"* could instead be *"If you get no output, investigate the input"*.
+For example, *"If you get no output, there is a serious issue with the input"*, could instead be *"If you get no output, investigate the input"*.

-### Be positive

--  Look out for words like "can't" and "don't", e.g., instead of *"You can't reconnect without signing in again"*, use *"Sign in again to reconnect"*.
--  Focus on the solution, not the error or mistake; use missteps as an opportunity to encourage users to keep navigating through the product.
--  Be kind to users who encounter situations in the product UI that could be frustrating for them, such as 404 pages.

-Being positive doesn't mean being overly polite or apologetic.
-Avoid overusing "please", "thank you", and "sorry", especially for normal operations of the program:

--  Use "please" only in situations where you're asking someone to do something inconvenient or where the software is at fault.
--  Use "thank you" when you're asking someone to provide input that is inconvenient or difficult to get.
--  Use "sorry" only in situations that cause serious problems for the user, such as data loss.

-Use missteps as an opportunity to encourage users to keep navigating through the product.

 ## Product documentation